3 Memory and Allocators

 The other side of the spectrum are objects whose values are not known at compile time.
 Function arguments are a classic example of this.
 Because the value of each function argument depends on the value that you assign to this particular argument, when you call the function.

 So, we know that this input argument will be an array of u8 integers.
-But we do not know at compile-time, it’s value, and neither his size.
+But we do not know at compile-time, its value, and neither his size.
 This information is known only at runtime, which is the period of time when you program is executed.
 As a consequence, the value of the expression input.len is also known only at runtime.
 This is an intrinsic characteristic of any function.
 Just remember that the value of function arguments is usually not “compile-time known”.

 3.1.2 Global data register